eRGiBi/DRL-DroneNavigation/README.md

 Further: only OpenGL3 works in Windows.
 Using Ubuntu Virtual Machine this stackoverflow article might be useful: https://askubuntu.com/questions/1352158/libgl-error-failed-to-load-drivers-iris-and-swrast-in-ubuntu-20-04

-On Ubuntu, with an NVIDIA card, if encountered a "Failed to create and OpenGL context" message, launch nvidia-settings with "Performance Mode PRIME Profile," reboot and try again.
+- On Ubuntu, with an NVIDIA graphics card, if encountered a "Failed to create and OpenGL context" message, launch nvidia-settings with "Performance Mode PRIME Profile," reboot and try again.

-StableBaselines3 and other packages that have '_' in them might not be installed or recognized correctly.
+- StableBaselines3 and other packages that have '_' in them might not be installed or recognized correctly.

+- On Windows, it is required to install C++ build tools, Windows 10/11 SDK , and the CMake tools for Visual Studio.

 ---

-### 7. To Do
+### 7. Future Improvements

 1. Frame skipping.
 2. Added noise test to ease the sim-to-real transfer.